Consider Adoption - Adopt, Don't Shop!

 Can I meet the animals available for adoption first?
 Do I need an appointment?

-HTFAS requires a quick adoption application be submitted before meeting the animals.
+HTFAS requires the completion of a quick adoption survey before meeting the animals.
 A great option is to visit our animals during a tour!

 Are the horses registered?
 Can I get their papers?

 Yes.
-If papers are provided they can be passed along to the adopter provided there was no stipulation given by a previous owner.
+If papers are provided, they can be passed along to the adopter, provided the previous owner did not stipulate otherwise.

 Is barbed wire an approved fencing?